snarfed/beautifulsoup/doc/source/index.rst

 Beautiful Soup 3 used Python's ``SGMLParser``, a module that was deprecated and removed in Python 3.0.
 Beautiful Soup 4 uses ``html.parser`` by default, but you can plug in lxml or html5lib and use that instead.
-See `Choosing a parser`_ for a comparison.
+See `Installing a parser`_ for a comparison.

 Method names
 ^^^^^^^^^^^^